Jump to: Upper Mersey, Rock Channel, Meols, Alt, Going North.

 knowledge -- Upper Mersey navigation details here.

 Note that large commercial vessels come into the Mersey and they turn in the river to enter/leave locks or to come alongside the in-river stages.
 Some visiting ships also anchor/moor in mid river.
 Mersey VTS (VHF 12) monitors and reports shipping movements.
+It is strongly recommended to monitor channel 12 when in the Mersey and approaches.
+It is also recommended to inform Mersey VTS (on Channel 12) when transiting the Mersey.

 In the Mersey the main shipping channels should not be obstructed.